cjlee112/gitpublish/doc/design.rst

 My goal is to make it easy for anyone to add a new kind of remote by writing in "plug-in" code that conforms to a standard gitwiki API.
+A plug-in can implement several different levels of functionality:

+* *pull-only*: enables gitwiki to import content from the remote, but not to export content to the remote.

+* *push-only*: enables gitwiki to export content to the remote, but not to import.

+* *push/pull without remote version history*: treats the remote as a "snapshot" with no built-in version control.
+In other words, the remote can be synched with one specific git commit.
+This is reasonably consistent with how git itself tracks its "branches", which are actually just pointers to a specific commit (i.e. the HEAD of that branch).

 A plug-in should be a python file named ``plugin/myname.py`` (where *myname* is the remote protocol name) that implements the following classes: